From Tokens to Layers: Redefining Stall-Free Scheduling for MoE Serving with Layered Prefill

 Early serving systems such as FasterTransformer~\cite{github-2019-fasttransformer} adopted a straightforward approach: process requests from start to finish in fixed batches.
 This guarantees stall-free decoding and stable TBT, but new requests must wait until the current batch completes, inflating TTFT.
 More fine-grained schedulers, such as those in Orca~\cite{osdi-2022-orca} and vLLM~\cite{sosp-2023-vllm}, moved to iteration-level scheduling.
 Specifically, Orca's continuous batching inserts prefill of new requests immediately after each decode iteration, reducing TTFT while preserving throughput via a steady pool of active decode work.

 The shift towards long prompts, however, exposed a new bottleneck: decode batches often stall while waiting for a single, large prefill to finish, triggering TBT SLO violations.
 Chunked prefill~\cite{osdi-2024-sarathi} addresses this by splitting long prompts into smaller chunks and interleaving their prefills with decode.
-By keeping per-iteration prefill work within the available slack, chunked prefill suppresses TBT spike and restores stall-free execution.
+The \emph{chunk size} (number of tokens per chunk) is the key tuning knob: smaller chunks reduce per-iteration prefill work and relax TBT pressure, whereas larger chunks reduce the number of chunks and lower TTFT.
+By keeping per-iteration prefill work within the available slack, chunked prefill suppresses TBT spikes and restores stall-free execution.